Amsterdam/design-system/packages/css/src/components/heading/README.md

 # Heading

-A heading conveys information about the content below it.
+Describes the content that follows it.
-Use headings to allow the user to grasp the structure of the page quickly.
+Use Headings to allow the user to grasp the structure of the page quickly.

 ## Guidelines

 - A heading describes the content beneath it.
+- Every page should contain one Heading with level 1.
+- Do not skip heading levels, e.g. a level 2 Heading should be followed by one with level 3, not level 4.
-- Do not use a heading for formatting and styling.
-Use it to represent the page’s structure.
+- Do not use a Heading for formatting and styling, but to represent the page’s structure.
-- Use headings hierarchically, and do not skip heading levels.
-  So, an `h1` heading should be followed by an `h2`, not an `h3`.
+  Users of screen readers use headings to navigate the page – an incorrect hierarchy can confuse them.

 ## Relevant WCAG requirements